No. 11 Kansas in a slump as it hosts No. 16 Texas Tech

 Not surprisingly, that coincides with Azubuike’s season-ending surgery on a torn wrist tendon.

-Self spent the entire offseason dreaming of offensive sets, mismatch opportunities and the ways he could best exploit defenses with the 7-foot Azubuike and 6-foot-9 Dedric Lawson, his talented transfer from Memphis.
-The Jayhawks have relied on two big men in the past to great success, reaching the 2012 Final Four with Thomas Robinson flanked by Jeff Withey.
+Self spent the entire offseason dreaming of offensive sets, mismatch opportunities and other the ways he could best exploit defenses with the 7-foot Azubuike and 6-foot-9 Dedric Lawson, his talented transfer from Memphis.
+The Jayhawks have relied on two big men in the past to great success, reaching the 2012 Final Four with national player of the year Thomas Robinson flanked by Jeff Withey.

 In fact, the high-low offense is Self’s preferred style.

-But with Azubuike sidelined for the rest of the season, Self has resorted to the four-guard sets that he’s had to rely on the past few years.
+But with Azubuike sidelined the rest of this season, Self has resorted to four-guard sets that he’s had to rely on the past few years.
 But this backcourt isn’t as talented or experienced as those teams, and defenses have been able to take Lawson out of the game.
-He managed just 13 points on 4-for-15 shooting in Tuesday’s loss to Texas, and freshman guards Devon Dotson and Quentin Grimes were 4 of 11 and combined for just 12 points.
+He managed just 13 points on 4-for-15 shooting in Tuesday’s loss to Texas, and freshman guards Devon Dotson and Quentin Grimes also struggled.

 Amid the doom and gloom has been one bright spot: Ochai Agbaji.